 The following coordinators are eager to make real connections with fellow members of the LSA family to heighten the College's alumni outreach and make your alumni experience more personal.

-Ellie recently graduated from LSA in April 2012 where she earned her B.A. in English and minor in Community Action and Social Change.
+Ellie graduated in April of 2012 with a B.A. in English and a minor in Community Action and Social Change.
 Originally from Washington D.C., Ellie found a home away from home in Ann Arbor and the University of Michigan.
-As an undergraduate, she enjoyed tutoring students at the Sweetland Center for Writing and sharing her U-M spirit as a tour guide for the Office of Undergraduate Admissions.
+As an undergraduate, she enjoyed tutoring students at the Sweetland Center for Writing and sharing her Michigan spirit as a tour guide for the Office of Undergraduate Admissions.
 She also took advantage of LSA experiential learning programs, which allowed her to facilitate a theater workshop with incarcerated youth and work as a teacher’s assistant at a local elementary school.
-Her love for travel (and food) inspired her to spend a summer abroad in Florence, Italy where she studied Renaissance Art and Italian.
-As an English major, she believes in the power of storytelling and loves to hear U-M alumni share stories of their passions, pursuits and blunders along the way.
-In her spare time Ellie enjoys reading, cooking and cheering on Michigan athletics.
-She is currently learning to play the piano—something she has wanted to do for years.
+Her love for travel (and food) inspired her to spend a summer abroad in Florence where she studied Renaissance Art and Italian.
+As an English major, she believes in the power of storytelling and never tires of hearing alumni talk about their Michigan memories.
+Since graduation, Ellie has continued to learn and experience new things; this past September she traveled to Ecuador and the Galapagos Islands.
+In her spare time she enjoys reading, listening to podcasts and participating in community theater.

 Mark graduated in May 2013 with a B.A. in Political Science and minors in Community Action & Social Change and Writing.
 Hailing from the Chicago area, Mark grew up in the backyard of another Big Ten school yet always aspired to go to the University of Michigan.
 He pursued his interest in politics by getting involved in LSA Student Government and working on the organization’s communication efforts.
 He spent several summers introducing incoming students to campus (and walking them through the fountain!) as an orientation leader.
 While an undergraduate, Mark participated in Michigan in Washington, a program that gave him the opportunity to live, learn, and work in the nation’s capital.
 Mark’s interest for development grew during his time in the Development Summer Internship Program (D-SIP) while he built an online resource for student philanthropy initiatives.
 He’s excited to be a part of the College Connections team and to build relationships with LSA alumni all over the world!
 Mark enjoys tutoring students at 826 Michigan, an Ann Arbor youth literacy center.
 You may also catch him obsessively following politics and Michigan athletics.